Seesaw-7/stuff/README.md

 - the dict key should be immutable, so we cannot use a Counter object as the key, but we can use the sorted string for the anagrams

+### 1 Two Sum

+- use one pass hashtable.
+Record the num-position pair in the hashtable. if target-num in hashtable, then return their positions

 ## Graphs

 ### 45 Jump Game II